Intermittency and Dissipation Regularity in Turbulence: Introduction

-\end{corollary} Note that as long as the dimension $\gamma$ is less than $d + 1$, then for $p > 3$ this bound implies the regularity index $\sigma_p$ must be strictly below $\frac13$.
-In particular, a non-trivial and lower dimensional dissipation would necessarily result in a quantitative downward deviation from the Besov $\frac13$ regularity for all $p>3$, translating into the failure of the Kolmogorov prediction of linear structure functions exponents.
-See \cref{S:intermittency turbulence} for elaboration.
+Note that as long as the dimension $\gamma$ is less than $d + 1$, then for $p > 3$ this bound implies the regularity index $\sigma_p$ must be strictly below $\frac13$. {In particular, the presence of any non-trivial lower-dimensional dissipation would necessarily result in a quantitative downward deviation from the Besov $\frac13$ regularity for all $p>3$, translating into the failure of the Kolmogorov prediction of linear structure functions exponents (see Section \ref{S:intermittency turbulence} for elaboration).
+As no assumption was made on the Lebesgue regular part of $D$, Corollary \ref{C:main intermittency} applies to the setting in which the dissipation has a full-dimensional piece as well.
+This improves over the existing literature and, given the difficulty in excluding full-dimensional parts experimentally, it has a wider and perhaps more realistic range of applications.}

-\cref{T:main D regularity} is a consequence of the following energy identity for $L^3_{x,t}$ weak solutions.
+Theorem \ref{T:main D regularity} is a consequence of the following energy identity for $L^3_{x,t}$ weak solutions.

 \begin{proposition}[Modified energy identity] Let $u\in L^3_{x,t}$ be a weak solution to \eqref{E} with Duchon--Robert distribution $D$.
 Let

 with $u_\ell$ the space mollification of $u$.
 For all $\ell>0$, the following identity holds